Blane245/musicgenerator/README.md

 ![Web Audio Routine Graph](AudioRoutingGraph.png)

-The upper figure presents those sources, volumes, and pans or a generator as a single box.
+The upper figure presents those sources, volumes, pans, and reverbs or a generator as a single box.
 Each generator group is connected to the room concentrator which has a gain of 1.
 The lower figure illustrates a generator that creates several sources, applies volume and pan to each source.

 The room concentrator gain output is routed to an volume, equalizer, and compressor, and to the final destination (either computer speakers or a output stream).

 # Application structure

 The CMG application provides several features:
-1. User definition of the all of the attributes of global generation environment, include Soundfont file selection, room volume, equalizer, and compressor.
-A library of Soundfont files is provided for selection.
+1. User definition of the all of the attributes of global generation environment, including room volume, equalizer, and compressor.
 2. Display of a timeline that can be panned and zoomed, and shows the progress during preview.
 A interval can be defined that will select generators to be recorded or previewed.
 3. User creation, deletion, and maintenance of tracks including track renaming, solo, and mute
 4. User creation, deletion, and maintenance of generators, including all attributes of each generator.